List of Japanese submissions for the Academy Award for Best International Feature Film

 Japan has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since the inception of the award.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.

 The Academy Award for Best International Feature Film was not created until 1956; however, between 1947 and 1955, the academy presented Honorary Awards to the best foreign language films released in the United States.
 These awards were not competitive, as there were no nominees but simply a winner every year that was voted on by the Board of Governors of the academy.
 Three Japanese films were recipients of Honorary Awards during this period.
 For the 1956 Academy Awards, a competitive Academy Award of Merit, known as the Best Foreign Language Film Award, was created for non-English speaking films, and has been given annually since.

-As of 2025, eighteen Japanese films have been nominated, and two films, Departures and Drive My Car, have won the award.
+As of 2026, Japan has been nominated eighteen times, winning twice for: Departures and Drive My Car.
 Alongside its three honorary wins, the total of Japanese awarded films is five.

 A theatrical poster for Akira Kurosawa's Rashomon, which was voted the best foreign language film released in the United States in 1951, and received an Honorary Award.

 Among all the countries that have submitted films for the award, Japan ranks fourth in terms of total nominees, ahead of Sweden (fourteen nominees) and the former Soviet Union (nine nominees).